yingCMU/computer_vision/cpp/cpp_refresher.md

 The performances are exactly the same, as references are implemented internally as pointers.
 But still you can keep some points in your mind to decide when to use what :
 - Use references : In function parameters and return types.
 - Use pointers:
-    - Use pointers if pointer arithmetic or passing NULL-pointer is needed.
+    - Use pointers if pointer arithmetic or **passing NULL-pointer is needed**.
 For example for arrays (Note that array access is implemented using pointer arithmetic).
     - To implement data structures like linked list, tree, etc and their algorithms because to point different cell, we have to use the concept of pointers.
 ## Passing By Pointer Vs Passing By Reference in C++
 1) Passing by Pointer: Here, the memory location of the variables is passed to the parameters in the function, and then the operations are performed.